The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Mistake 6: Comparing Progress to Others

-The Problem: Parents compare their child's progress to siblings, friends, or online videos, creating pressure and disappointment.
+The Problem: Comparing progress to siblings, friends, or online videos, creating unnecessary pressure and disappointment.

 Why It Matters: Children develop at different rates, and skateboarding progress depends on many factors including natural ability, practice time, and individual learning style.